 Learn from the experience of other agencies and states.

-Examine models from your own state and others.
+Examine models from your own state as well as other states.
 Interview arts leaders in other states who have observed the long-term effects of various arts funding strategies and can advise you on the challenges they have encountered.
-And be sure to secure the latest information from NASAA.